 - The baby receives just the right amount of milk for their age and size.

-- It minimizes colic symptoms by decreasing the intake of air.
-Less gassiness and spitting up.
+- It minimizes colic symptoms by decreasing air intake—causing less gassiness and spitting up.

 - It promotes breastfeeding by decreasing the likelihood of ending the breastfeeding relationship prematurely.
 This is done by mimicking the flow of the beast.